New York City transit fares: Turnstiles

+The New York City Subway loss over $900 million from fare evasion, therefore fare gate improvement to keep the transportation running.
+The New York City Subway has implemented roughly 190 stations with an emergency exit door that requires a 15 second wait and sound alarms.
+With both the low turnstiles featuring tripod rods, and the HEET turnstiles reach from top to bottom, both have major issues.
+Low turnstiles feature low tripod rods which can easily be jumped over, and HEET turnstiles being heavy and clunky and violating major crowd safety hazard, with both being inaccesible for many disabilities.
+The New York City Subway proposed a new electric wide-aisle fare gate.
+It allowed accessibility with proper sensors, partially stopped piggy-backing, and just high enough to prevent jumping over and low enough from crawling under.
+The New York City Subway has successfully implemented these new subway gates to 20 stations, and plans on installing them on 150 stations.

 History

 New York City's transit system in the 1970s was in disarray.
 Subway ridership was declining, while private express buses mushroomed, exacerbating Transit Authority's (TA) problems.
 Crime was rampant; derailments, fires, breakdowns, and assaults were commonplace.
 Trains and stations were covered in graffiti.
 Passengers were actually afraid to ride the subway.
-To attract passengers, TA even introduced a premium fare "Train to the Plane"—staffed by a Transit police officer at all times.
+To attract passengers, TA even introduced a premium fare "Train to the Plane"—staffed by a transit police officer at all times.
 Comparatively, fare evasion seemed a small problem.
 However, fare evasion was causing the TA to lose revenue.

 The TA's strategy for restoring riders' confidence took a two-pronged approach.
 In 1981, MTA's first capital program started system's physical restoration to a State-of-Good-Repair.
 Improving the TA's image in riders' minds was as important as overcoming deferred maintenance.
 Prompt removal of graffiti and prevention of blatant fare evasion would become central pillars of the strategy to assure customers that the subway is "fast, clean, and safe".
 The last graffiti came off the subway cars in 1989.

 Similarly, fare evasion was taken seriously.
 The TA began formally measuring evasion in November 1988.
 When TA's Fare Abuse Task Force (FATF) was convened in January 1989, evasion was 3.9%.
 After a 15-cent fare increase to $1.15 in August 1990, a record 231,937 people per day, or 6.9%, did not pay.
 This continued through 1991.

 To combat the mounting problem, FATF designated 305 "target stations", with the most evaders, for intensive enforcement and monitoring.
 Teams of uniformed and undercover police officers randomly conducted "mini-sweeps", swarming and arresting groups of evaders.
 Special "mobile booking centers" in converted citybuses allowed fast-track offender processing.
 Fare abuse agents covered turnstiles in shifts and issued citations.
 Plainclothes surveyors collected data for five hours per week at target locations, predominantly during morning peak hours.
 Finally, in 1992, evasion began to show a steady and remarkable decline, dropping to about 2.7% in 1994.